KeplerC/fogros2-ls/README.md

 [] well defined crypto per topic

 Optimizations
-[] create one ROS subscriber thread per topic
+[x] One ros node for all the topics (need to rearchitect, but important) [x] delete by deleting topics instead of killing threads [] kill the thread when not using it
-[x] One ros node for all the topics (need to rearchitect, but important) [] delete by deleting topics instead of killing threads [] alias (repulish) for local topics
+[] alias (repulish) for local topics

 ## Local Demo